-Finding yourself networking virtually in the current circumstances we find ourselves in?
+Finding yourself networking online more?
+Preparing yourself for more of it in the future?
 Our Founder & Managing Director, Bradley Hatchett, shares his views on how you can get the most out of each session and make it an effective use of your time…

-Much like when you attend a normal networking event, the value in what you do before and after is arguably more important than actually turning up and what you can do to maximise your time:
+Much like a normal networking event.
+The value in what you do before and after is arguably more important than actually turning up.

 - Be on time – if the organiser doesn’t send out a reminder or calendar request, make a reminder yourself.
-We encourage attendees to arrive 5-10 minutes before our meetups as there is a ‘waiting room’ facility, so when the meetup starts everyone is present.
+We encourage attendees to arrive 5-10 minutes before our meetups and encourage you to make this a habit.

-- Have a pen and paper – unlike at a usual networking event, you can have a conversation in a group and take notes on interesting or relevant parts where you could help, find out more and follow up more personally.
+- Pen and paper at the ready – unlike at a usual networking event, you can have an online conversation in a group and take notes on interesting or relevant parts where you could help, find out more information and follow up more personally.

 Opportunity to learn

-Also, use this time to learn about others!
-Find out something interesting about others attending and their businesses, so that when this passes, when you next meet in person, you’ll be able to look back and refer to these times having built a better understanding and personal relationship with someone.
+Use the meetup to learn about others.
+Find out something interesting about others attending and their businesses.
+When you next meet in person, you’ll be able to refer to these times having built a better understanding and personal relationship with someone.

 Have these questions up your sleeve